basetime/bldr-sfmc/README.md

 <br>

-If you have an existing project and need to leverage the configuration system, you can run `bldr init --configOnly`.
+If you have an existing project and need to leverage the configuration system, you can run `bldr init --config-only`.

 <br>